JustRob83/virulent/src/virulent/readme.txt

 *****************************************************************************
-** ChibiOS/RT port for ARM-Cortex-M0 STM32F051.                            **
+** ChibiOS/RT port for ARM-Cortex-M0 STM32F050.                            **
 *****************************************************************************

 ** TARGET **

-The demo runs on an ST STM32F0-Discovery board.
+The application runs on the Virulent V1.0 mainboard.

 ** The Demo **